crikeli/OneBusAway-Alexa/README.md

 2) Developing a deeper understanding of working with external api's, manipulating data and communicating a process through technology.

-3) Better understand natural human conversation in relation to the current capabilites of Alexa.
+3) Better model natural human conversation in relation to the current capabilites of Alexa.

 #My personal goals for this project are :